IDNI/tau-lang/README.md

 need to be defined before running a Tau specification.

 In all above cases, `t` is a free variable and refers to the current time at each point of time.
-The key point now is that an `always` statement will quantify all scoped `t` universally, while
-a `sometimes` statement will quantify them existentially.
+The key point now is that an `always` statement will quantify all scoped `t` universally, while a `sometimes` statement will quantify them existentially.
 For example the specification `always o1[t] = 0` says that at all time-steps the output stream number 1 will write `0`.
 Similarly, the specification `sometimes o1[t] = 0` says that there exists a time-step at which the output stream 1 will write `0`.

-Formally, the grammar is
+Formally, the grammar for Tau specifications is
 ```
 spec         => tau | always tau | sometimes tau | spec && spec | spec || spec | !spec
 rr           => (rec_relation)* spec.